rsta2/circle/README.md

 Nevertheless real-time applications based on Circle are possible.
 Have a look at *doc/realtime.txt* for more information!

-The 29th Step
+The 30th Step
 -------------

-In this step a new PWM sound generation class *CPWMSoundBaseDevice* is added, which is more flexible than the previously available class.
-Additionally USB Audio Class MIDI input support has been ported from the USPi driver (by Joshua Otto) to Circle.
+In this step FIQ (fast interrupt) support has been added to Circle.
+It is used in the class CSerialDevice, which allows an interrupt-driven access to the UART0 device.
+This is demonstrated in *sample/30-terminal*, a simple terminal program.
+See the *README* file in this directory for details. *sample/29-miniorgan* has been updated to use the UART0 device (at option) as a serial MIDI interface too.

-Both features are demonstrated in a sample program in *sample/29-miniorgan/* which is a simple mini organ instrument.
-It generates PWM sound and can be played using a keyboard controller with USB Audio Class MIDI interface or a standard USB PC keyboard.
-See the *README* file in sample's directory for details.
+FIQ support is also used to implement the CGPIOPinFIQ class, which allows fast interrupt-driven event capture from a GPIO pin.

-Please note that the Circle screen DEPTH is 16 by default now.
-Circle is tested using a newer toolchain (with GCC 6.3.1) from now (see *Building*).
+Finally in this step QEMU support has been added.
+See the file *doc/qemu.txt* for details!

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-28 the following features were introduced:
+In Step 1-29 the following features were introduced:

 * C++ build environment
 * Simple delay functionality